lenaschimmel/bestelampe/README.md

 All modules have many connectors to attach additional hardware.

 ## State of the project
+### Documentation
+This readme is not up-to-date.
+Both software and hardware are already more advanced than what the next paragraphs describe.
+Please look at the source code and/or the LED Modules' READMEs in the `hardware` directory to get a better impression of the current state.

 ### Software
 The actual software is basically non-existent.
 There are a few proof-of-concept projects written in Rust, but they don't have the proper architecture.
 Most of these projects are not even worth putting into git.